 Signs that your child might have a motor coordination disability include problems with physical abilities that require hand-eye coordination, like holding a pencil or buttoning a shirt.

 Language and communication learning disabilities involve the ability to understand or produce spoken language.
-Language is also considered an output activity because it requires organizing thoughts in the brain and calling upon the right words to verbally explain something or communicate with someone else.
+Language is also considered an output activity because it requires organizing thoughts in the brain and calling upon the right words to verbally explain or communicate something.

-Signs of a language-based learning disorder involve problems with verbal language skills, such as the ability to retell a story and the fluency of speech, as well as the ability to understand the meaning of words, parts of speech, directions, etc.
+Signs of a language-based learning disorder involve problems with verbal language skills, such as the ability to retell a story, the fluency of speech, and the ability to understand the meaning of words, directions, and the like.

 The eyes and the ears are the primary means of delivering information to the brain, a process sometimes called “input.”
 If either the eyes or the ears aren't working properly, learning can suffer.

 Auditory processing disorder – Professionals may refer to the ability to hear well as “auditory processing skills” or “receptive language.”
-The ability to hear things correctly greatly impacts the ability to read, write and spell.
-An inability to distinguish subtle differences in sound, or hearing sounds at the wrong speed make it difficult to sound out words and understand the basic concepts of reading and writing.
+The ability to hear things correctly greatly impacts the ability to read, write, and spell.
+An inability to distinguish subtle differences in sound make it difficult to sound out words and understand the basic concepts of reading and writing.

 Difficulty in school doesn't always stem from a learning disability.
 Anxiety, depression, stressful events, emotional trauma, and other conditions affecting concentration make learning more of a challenge.
 In addition, ADHD and autism sometimes co-occur or are confused with learning disabilities.

 ADHD – Attention deficit hyperactivity disorder (ADHD), while not considered a learning disability, can certainly disrupt learning.
 Children with ADHD often have problems sitting still, staying focused, following instructions, staying organized, and completing homework.